Quantitative recurrence problem on some Bedford-McMullen carpets: Introduction

 \subsection{Background}

 The concept of recurrence plays an important role in dynamical systems and ergodic theory.
-Let $(X,\mathcal{B},\mu,T)$ be a measure preserving system equipped with a compatibSle metric $d$, i.e. $(X,d)$ is a metric space, $\mathcal{B}$ is a Borel $\sigma$-algebra of $X$, and $\mu$ is a $T$-invariant probability measure.
+Let $(X,\mathcal{B},\mu,T)$ be a measure-preserving system equipped with a compatible metric $d$, i.e., $(X,d)$ is a metric space and $\mathcal{B}$ is a Borel $\sigma$-algebra of $X$.
 If $(X, d)$ is a separable metric space, the Poincar\'{e} Recurrence Theorem implies that $\mu$-almost every $x\in X$ is recurrent in the sense that

 In nature, the result provides no information about the rate at which an orbit will return to the initial point or in what manner a neighborhood of the initial point will shrink under the iteration.
-The interests in these quantitative characterization has provoked a rich subsequent literature on the so-called quantitative recurrent sets: given the \emph{rate function} $\psi:X \rightarrow (0,\infty)$, the \emph{quantitative recurrent set with respect to $\psi$} is defined as
+The interest in these quantitative characterization has provoked a rich subsequent literature on the so-called quantitative recurrent sets: given a \emph{rate function} $\psi:X\times \mathbb{N} \rightarrow (0,\infty)$, the \emph{quantitative recurrent set with respect to $\psi$} is defined as

 Boshernitzan \cite{Boshernitzan1993} gave an outstanding result for general systems concerning the size in measure of $R(T,\psi)$.
-Later Barreira and Saussol \cite{Barreira2001} stated a finer result.
+Later, Barreira and Saussol \cite{Barreira2001} stated a finer result.